 Morning of Your Hallstatt Itinerary

-I recommend spending the morning of your Hallstatt day trip by wandering around the town center, checking out the notable attractions and beautiful viewpoints, and of course, taking tons of photos.
+I recommend spending the morning of your Hallstatt day trip wandering around the town center, checking out the notable attractions and beautiful viewpoints, and of course, taking tons of photos.

 You can see the highlights of Hallstatt Zentrum comfortably over the course of one morning because the town is tiny and walkable.
 Below is a quick overview of the places you can visit during your self-guided walk.